ThatGuyScott/gendao/README.md

 ### This documentation is very basic as this project has been depreciated and not maintained for several years.

-### I highly recommend using Spring Data JPA to access your database as this could be prone to SQL Injection.
+### I highly recommend using Spring Data JPA to access your database
 </center>

 <hr>